 - 1 15-ounce can vegetable broth or chicken broth

 - 1 6- to 9-ounce package dry or frozen tortellini (you will usually find dry in the pasta aisle, and frozen, of course, in the freezer section)

 - 2 cups diced zucchini, (about 2 medium)

 - Freshly ground pepper to taste, and salt, if needed

 Heat oil in a large saucepan or Dutch oven over medium heat.
-Add onions, peppers, chopped zucchini, garlic and crushed red pepper (if using) and cook, stirring, for 3 minutes.
+Add frozen vegetable blend, chopped zucchini, garlic and crushed red pepper and cook, stirring, for 3 minutes.

 Add tomatoes, broth, water and basil; bring to a rolling boil over high heat, stirring frequently.
 Stir in sugar or honey (this cuts the acidity of the tomatoes; omit, if you prefer)